mohitpai/journey-optimizer.en/help/using/datasource/external-data-sources.md

 ```
 {
     "type": "customAuthorization",
-    "authorizationType": "<value in 'bearer', 'header' or 'queryParam'>",
-    (optional, mandatory if authorizationType is 'header' or 'queryParam') "tokenTarget": "<name of the header or queryParam if the authorizationType is 'header' or 'queryParam'>",
     "endpoint": "<URL of the authentication endpoint>",
     "method": "<HTTP method to call the authentication endpoint, in 'GET' or 'POST'>",
     (optional) "headers": {